 The word you’re looking for to describe this match is delightful.
 Or at least that’s the word I would use.
 I had a blast watching this, especially compared to the openers of the past few days.
 It was quick and at times was really silly, but it was also really fun.
 You can imagine it was definitely in Taguchi’s element then and the only thing he didn’t do with his ass was have it get bitten by Disturbio (I was actually kind of surprised by that!).
 Everyone else was solid; Disturbio won’t be remembered for his great in-ring performances during this tour, but he was very good in almost every other department and I really enjoyed his DBZ attire and spot in this match.
 Meanwhile, Fuego capped off a really good tour for him with another solid performance.
 The only issue I can see people having is how Puma didn’t get a whole lot to do, and while that’s true compared to his skill set…I mean what did you think was going to happen?
-He was never going to get into a big time match on this tour, and without Tiger around (a mistake compared to Disturbio’s in-ring output) there just wasn’t going to be much opportunity for him to strut his excellent tag team skill.
+He was never going to get into a big-time match on this tour, and without Tiger around (a mistake compared to Disturbio’s in-ring output) there just weren’t going to be many opportunities for him to strut his excellent tag team skill.
 So I can’t really get disappointed when I didn’t expect them to do much with him.
 When he got chances, he did well with them and this match was no different, despite containing almost no opportunities for him.
 Good Grodd, this is now getting depressing!
 Let’s get back on point; this was fun and probably the best opener I saw during this tour.

 Okumura, Rocky Romero, SHO, YOH defeated Jushin Liger, Kushida, Star Jr., Tiger Mask